How to Train a Chinese Shar-Pei

 Chinese Shar-Peis are moderate-energy non-sporting dogs that benefit from regular but moderate training routines.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei requires thoughtful care tailored to their specific breed characteristics.
+Expect 45-60 lbs at maturity and 8-12 yrs of life with a Chinese Shar-Pei; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 Living with a Chinese Shar-Pei means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Chinese Shar-Pei Training Challenges